I recently bought myself a new sewing table – a Horn Sewing Cabinet – Quilter’s Delight Edition.

 Alternatives Sewing Table Options

-I am not a Horn Affiliate and I bought my table from a UK Dealer (link below).
+I bought my horn cabinet with my own money from a UK Dealer (link below).

 I have found some horn cabinet alternative tables, especially in the US which I have also linked below.

 I am an affiliate for some of the places I have linked to and will get a small commission for referring you if you purchase from there (at no extra cost to you).
 But being an affiliate doesn’t mean I recommend those products more than any others.

 The only one I have direct experience of is this Horn Sewing Cabinet in the video.
 All the others are ones I came across in my own online research when I was trying to figure out the best sewing table to buy for me.